marcinbunsch/chrome-page-watcher-extension/README.md

 A Chrome extension that watches for specific text on web pages and notifies you when it appears.

+I wrote it with the help of Cursor in 1 hour.
+Any bugs are Cursor's fault :D

 ## Features

 - Watch for specific text on any webpage